quixio/quix-samples/python/write/TFL-Bikepoint/README.md

 # Transport For London BikePoint
-This sample will allow you to connect to the Transport For London (TFL) BikePoint API
+This sample will allow you to connect to the Transport For London (TFL) BikePoint API.

-## Requirements / Prerequisites
+## Requirements/prerequisites
 Ensure you have entered your TFL API keys into the tfl_api.py file.

 You need a [TFL (Transport For London)](https://api-portal.tfl.gov.uk/) account and the API keys to use this service:
-- Register for an account
+- Register for an account.
-- Login and click the "Products" menu item
+- Login and click the "Products" menu item.
-- You should have 1 product to choose from "500 Requests per min"
+- You should have 1 product to choose from "500 Requests per min."
-- Click "500 Requests per min"
+- Click "500 Requests per min."
-- Enter a name for your subscription into the box e.g. QuixFeed and click "Register"
+- Enter a name for your subscription into the box, e.g. QuixFeed, and click "Register."
-- You can now find your API Keys in the profile page
+- You can now find your API Keys in the profile page.

-## Environment Variables
+## Environment variables

 The code sample uses the following environment variables: